nicm42/100-days-of-code-v2/log4.md

 **Day 68: 30th September 2021**
 Very nearly finished off the Drupal site!
 Just a couple of small things to look at (at least I think they're small) and sort out the readme and it's done.
 Since I'm not putting it online, it will need a lot of screenshots.

+**Day 69: 1st October 2021**
+I Investigated the breakpoints file and I don't think I need it, but I added one anyway for the sake of completeness.
+I then spent ages taking screenshots of every page, since I'm not uploading it anywhere.
+And the Drupal Spaceship Store is done!